Last-minute decisions in SEC add drama to signing day

 The additions of Wright and December signee Wanya Morris (28th) should provide a big boost to a Tennessee offensive line that has struggled mightily the last two seasons.

-Tennessee seemed poised to add another top-50 recruit Wednesday as linebacker Henry To’oto’o (44th) announced he was choosing the Vols.
+Tennessee added anotherr top-50 recruit Wednesday as linebacker Henry To’oto’o (44th) announced he was choosing the Vols.

 “One of the big selling points we’ve had right now that has helped us in recruiting has been our (top-ranked) men’s basketball program,” Tennessee coach Jeremy Pruitt said.
 “Everywhere I go, everybody wants to talk about our basketball program.
 I think that’s a great thing, putting Tennessee on the map again, building the brand.”